 With a history of over a thousand years, it is the largest festival since the time of Higo Province and is popularly known by such names as “Hojoe” and “Zuibyo Festival” among others.
-The festival starts with the Miyautsushishiki ceremony which is followed by the Shinkoshiki ceremony, the highlight of the festival.
-The shinko gyoretsu parade starts early in the morning with a spectacular procession that unfolds like a giant emaki scroll with mikoshi shrines, armored accompanying soldiers, armored soldiers, and lion dances.
-Following the parade is the Uma-oi horse chasers and the spirit of the locals that culminates in a powerful finale.
+After various dedication events are held following the opening of the festival with the Miyautsushishiki ceremony, the Shinkoshiki ceremony, the highlight of the festival, takes place.
+The shinko gyoretsu parade begins in the early morning, with the Omikoshi (portable shrine) leading the way, followed by the armored accompanying soldiers, armored soldiers, the machi-hoko (town banners) and lion dances, creating a spectacular giant picture scroll.
+Decorated horses and Uma-oi horse chasers follow the parade, culminating in a climax energized with the spirit of the Higo natives.

 |Location (venue)||Fujisaki Hachimangu Shrine|